 The First Mamakan Exhibitions

+We named the first show “GastroGeography" (Singapore Biennale 2016) and it questioned the status of belonging and rootedness in an urbanised environment.
 The next show, “Treasure Island, 2017” explored edible plants on a larger scale, inspired by a letter written by a pioneering Danish naturalist from the early colonial days of South and Southeast Asia.

 A New Family Life in New Zealand

 In October 2018, we moved to a forest outside Auckland, New Zealand searching for a better environment for our children.
 Slowly, slowly our new life here is taking root.
 Together, we are growing a new community through trust and love.